Meaad96s/prosper-loan-tablue-story/write-up.md

 * **Map graph of USA cities that depicts the density of prosper loan by filtering the cities that have certain percentage of prosper loan.**
 * **Dashboard to intensify the affect of income range in loans by showing the relationship between income and income verifiability and loan amount.**
 * **Bar chart to show the relationship between occupation and the amount of loan.**
-* **Bar short to depic loan status according to number of friends who invested in the loan.**
+* **Bar short to depict loan status according to number of friends who invested in the loan.**

 ### Feedback
 #### Reviewr 1